viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

 ### password

-* The password, which is used by the user(name) to authenticate himself
+* The password, which is used by the user to authenticate himself

 ### path